 Can I increase wear layer of LVP?

-No, you cannot add wear layer to an existing floor.
+No, you can’t add a wear layer to a floor that’s already installed.
 The wear layer is added during the manufacturing process.

 What is a good thickness for vinyl sheet flooring?